hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIII/lessons/11_functional_analysis.md

 ## clusterProfiler
 [clusterProfiler](http://bioconductor.org/packages/release/bioc/html/clusterProfiler.html) performs over-representation analysis on GO terms associated with a list of genes.
 The tool takes as input a significant gene list and a background gene list and performs statistical enrichment analysis using hypergeometric testing.
 The basic arguments allows the user to select the appropriate organism and the GO ontology (BP, CC, MF) to test.

+### Running clusterProfiler

+We first need to load the libraries and subset are results to only include those significant results based on p-adjusted value.
+Depending on the experiment, you may also want to include a log2 fold change threshold.

 ```r
 # Load libraries
 library(clusterProfiler)